MADUMITHA-G/ShadowFox_internship/Task-2/readme.md

 This project successfully demonstrated how sentiment analysis can extract meaningful insights from social media data.
 The combination of VADER sentiment analysis, visualization techniques, and word frequency analysis provided a clear understanding of the dataset.
 Overall, the analysis revealed that positive sentiments outweighed negative ones, indicating a generally favorable online environment in the dataset.

+# Questions and Answers

+### What categories of sentiments were analyzed?
+The analysis considered three main sentiment categories: Positive, Negative, and Neutral.

+### Which sentiment had the highest number of tweets?
+The majority of tweets were Positive, followed by Neutral, and then Negative.

+### What are the most common words used in positive tweets?
+Frequently used words in positive tweets included terms like good, love, great, happy, thanks.

+### How balanced is the dataset in terms of sentiment distribution?
+The dataset is slightly imbalanced, with positive tweets being the majority, neutral tweets in the middle, and negative tweets the least.

+### What are the most common words used in negative tweets?
+Negative tweets often contained words like bad, hate, worst, sad, problem.